Mad Max: Fury Road (2015)

 The original version of this review was published in the online magazine Examiner in 2015.

 The last time we saw Max Rockatansky, in 1985’s Mad Max Beyond Thunderdome, he had saved a group of children in the post-apocalyptic wasteland of the Australian desert and faced off against Tina Turner while she sang “We Don’t Need Another Hero.”
 It was hardly a fitting finale to writer/director George Miller’s action-packed trilogy begun in 1979 with Mad Max and brought to new heights of delirious excitement in 1982’s Mad Max 2 (also known as The Road Warrior).
 For let’s face it, having Max regain his humanity by leading a bunch of rejects from The Lord of the Flies was as good an idea as having Ewoks running around in Return of the Jedi (1983).
-Damn the 80’s.
+Ahh, the 80s.

 Thirty years later Miller returns with Mad Max: Fury Road, a grand reboot of the franchise which made him famous.
 The setup is pretty much the same: Max (Tom Hardy, replacing Mel Gibson) is a loner in the dystopian Australian outback of the future, a man with only one goal: To survive at all costs.
 Captured by a mutant army led by a cult-like dictator named King Immortan Joe (Hugh Keays-Byrne), he unwillingly joins forces with Imperator Furiosa (Charlize Theron), a defector who has escaped with the despot’s five wives.